30 Jun 2025

 And what long-term survival depends on.

-Until a brand is treated as a system—governed, protected, and led at the top—its value will always fall short of its potential.
+Until brand is treated as a system—governed, protected, and led at the top—its value will always fall short of its potential.

 It will remain reactive, underfunded, and disconnected from most business decisions.

-And for CMOs, that presents a choice.
+For CMOs, that presents a choice.

-If you want to last longer and earn a seat at the table, stop chasing relevance.
+To last longer and earn a seat at the table, stop chasing relevance.

 Start creating it.